chenxeed/coding-challenge/README.md

 Please note that, the answer of the coding challenge submitted here are:

 - not based on the solution given by the source, thus it might not be the best solution.
 Any comment or feedback would be really appreciated!
-- has only been tested with the simple case given, and hasn't been tested with heavy / complicated testcase
+- only covering the basic or known testcase